Niranjankk346/nexforz-arduino-/README.md

 # nexforz-arduino-
-Arduino uno used for blink in built LED and serial initialisation.
+Arduino uno used for blink in built LED and serial  monitor initialisation.